Nimbus (Design System)

 Now that we had the data, Amelia and I created a presentation that explained all the benefits and potential improvements of having a design system and shortcomings of not having one.
 Through many conversations, we got buy-in from major stakeholders, product team, and developers, which helped us get tech bandwidth and convince the product managers to dedicate two design team members to this project.

-04 | define tokens and components
+Step 4 | Define rest of the tokens and components

 After looking through multiple resources, such as Google’s Material design system and IBM’s carbon design system, we learned how others were doing design systems.
 The team and I looked through and researched several different software, such as Adobe XD, Figma, and Sketch/InVision to see which one we should use to build out our design system.
 We ultimately chose Figma because, at the time, it was the only software that allowed live collaboration between designers.
 This was a very important feature for us because only Amelia and I would be work on this massive project and it was imperative for us to have constant communication and be on the same page.
 After looking through our site, we found ~40 components, such as buttons, cards, and links, that were frequently used.
 Using Figma, we designed, spec-ed out, and wrote the governance of all these components.